zuozhenggh/learning-library/common/labs/setup-compute/setup-19c-freetier.md

 ## **STEP 5**: Verify the ORCL database is up

-Once you deploy your compute instance, t
+Once you deploy your compute instance, tail the log to determine when the database has been configured and is available for use.
 1. From your connected session of choice **tail** the last 10 lines of the **dbsingle.log** file.
 This file configures the database.
     ````
     <copy>